ricardoquesada/ricardoquesada.github.io/content/posts/embroidery-angler-fish-blinking-led.md

 Long story short, a few months ago I started a new hobby: machine-embroidery.
 Since then, I've been experimenting with machine-embroidery pixel-art.

-The Angler Fish is my 17th machine-embroidery pixel-art work.
+The Angler Fish is my 18th machine-embroidery pixel-art work.
-And I believe the best one so far.

-Here are the steps, including some tips and tricks, in case you want to do something similar:
+Little by little, I've been improving my technique.
+And in this post, I'm sharing my "best practices"

+Steps:

 1. Create a pixel-art design
 2. Digitize the design
 3. Get a %100 cotton T-shirt.
-I'm using [Fruit of the Loop](https://www.fruit.com/) but any brand should do it.
 4. Pre-wash it
 5. Iron it
 6. Hoop it